Georgia-hub/Project-Two/README.md

 1. After a little amount of time the site will be published and this message will change to **Your site is published**.

 ## **Credits**
+This website was designed is by Georgia Kershsw.
 ### Content
+This contains images and the process of the development of the Rock Paper Scissors game.